top of page

 The programme happens.
 The language remains.
 The behaviour does not.
 Without reinforcement through management cadence, workflow, incentives, and local norms, the change fails to hold.

 When organisations cannot distinguish between these three problems, they tend to respond with more activity rather than better diagnosis.
+The Behavioural Propagation Diagnostic is that diagnosis.

 "Until you know whether the failure sits in behaviour selection, behaviour transmission, or behaviour stabilisation, the next investment decision is operating with incomplete information."